DCOR-dev/dcor-docs/docs/sec_self_hosting/upgrade.rst

 Upgrading CKAN/DCOR
 ===================

-If you would like to upgrade CKAN via a .deb package (recommended), you have to install DCOR again (because the environment will be reset).
+If you would like to upgrade CKAN via a .deb package (recommended), you may have to install DCOR again (because the environment might be reset).

 1. https://docs.ckan.org/en/2.9/maintaining/upgrading/index.html#upgrading